Adambean/gitlab-ce-ldap-sync/README.md

 Specify a list of group names of which members should be granted administrator access.

 This varies not only according to which directory software you're using, but also how your directory has been structured.
-Users that have directory administrator access should not necessarily have Gitlab administrator access too, so this one is up to you.
+Users that have directory administrator access may not necessarily have Gitlab administrator access too, so this one is up to you.

 * For Microsoft Active Directory this is could be "Domain Admins" and "Enterprise Admins".
 * OpenLDAP and 389-DS do not ship with such a group out of the box as they typically offer a "Directory Administrator" non-user object or similar for administrative purposes via bind DN.